merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/08_Warehousees.md

 The same, but with regards to credit memos.

-To add a new warehouse, back to warehouses list, click Add Warehouse button, enter your new warehouse data and click Save.
+To add a new warehouse, click the Add Warehouse button, enter your new warehouse data and click Save.

 Admin panel: Catalog -> Manage Warehouses -> Add Warehouse